 From Them Crooked Vultures to Gorillaz, these are the best music hook-ups ever

-Iggy Pop, Matt Helders and Josh Homme: Technically not a supergroup, but in a particularly exciting turn of events, Iggy Pop, Josh Homme and The Arctic Monkeys' Matt Helders have joined forces on Iggy Pop's new album 'Post Pop Depression' and the sound is as exciting as you'd expect.
+Iggy Pop, Matt Helders and Josh Homme: Technically not a supergroup, but in a particularly exciting turn of events, Iggy Pop, Josh Homme and The Arctic Monkeys' Matt Helders have joined forces on Iggy Pop's album 'Post Pop Depression' and the sound is as exciting as you'd expect.
 Watch them preview first track 'Gardenia'.

 The Postal Service.
 Death Cab For Cutie's Ben Gibbard and Jimmy 'Don't Shake Me' Tamborello of Dntel joined forces way back in 2003 for the hugely acclaimed electro-indie album 'Give Up', reissued this year ahead of a world tour.
 Still no sign of a follow up though, making it rocktronica's 'Chinese Democracy'.